dscho/pagefind-xkcd-demo/content/comics/2010-9-24-debian-main.md

 Cueball: AAAAAAAA

+[Caption below panel:]

-Caption below comic: My package made it into debian-main because it looked innocuous enough; no one noticed "locusts" in the dependency list.
+My package made it into debian-main because it looked innocuous enough; no one noticed "locusts" in the dependency list.